???? Atoms prefer cold!

 In a recent experimental study, researchers from the Nanoscience Center of Marseille (Interdisciplinary work integrates concepts from different disciplines.)CINaM, University (A university is a higher education establishment whose objective is…) Aix-Marseille / CNRS) proposed an original method to precisely quantify thermomigration, using silicon (Silicon is an element chemical from the family of crystallogens, with the symbol Si…), which for this phenomenon behaves like a model material.
 The exceptional crystalline quality of the silicon surface makes it possible to precisely describe the elementary thermomigration processes.

 The silicon sample, a square surface with a side of 9 millimeters, was subjected to a thermal gradient of 10⁰C per millimeter and at an average temperature of 830°C and was observed in real time by slow electron microscopy.
-With this technique, the displacement ( In geometry, a displacement is a similarity which preserves distances and angles…) of atoms cannot be followed individually, but it could nevertheless be inferred by following the displacement of surface defects, depressions of monatomic thickness which act as sources and sinks for the surface migration of atoms.
+With this technique, the displacement ( In geometry, a displacement is a similarity which preserves distances and angles…) of atoms cannot be followed individually, but it might nevertheless be inferred by following the displacement of surface defects, depressions of monatomic thickness which act as sources and sinks for the surface migration of atoms.

 Left: two successive images by slow electron microscopy, time shifted by 1200s, show the displacement of a circular depression of atomic height on the silicon surface.